Lamont Hollinquest: Washington Redskins

-Hollinquest was drafted by the Washington Redskins in the eighth round (212th pick overall) of the 1993 NFL Draft.
+Hollinquest was selected by the Washington Redskins in the eighth round (212th pick overall) of the 1993 NFL draft.
 In his two years with Washington, Hollinquest recorded 22 tackles and an interception.
 The Redskins waived him near the end of the 1994 season.

 Cincinnati Bengals

 Hollinquest was picked up by the Cincinnati Bengals in time for their December 21, 1994, game, but was inactive and was later cut before the 1995 season started.

 Green Bay Packers

 Following a tryout, Hollinquest played for the Green Bay Packers starting in the 1996 season.
 He immediately made an impact on special teams, finishing the year with 15 tackles.
 He was part of the Packers' Super Bowl XXXI championship team.
 Hollinquest continued to get more playing time throughout his career in Green Bay, with his tackles increasing each year.
 The Packers did not re-sign Hollinquest after the 1998 season.
 After he was cut by the Chiefs, the Packers signed Hollinquest in August 1999 due to a lack of depth at linebacker and the retirement of Robert Brooks.
 After the NFL suspended Hollinquest for the first four games of the season due to substance abuse problems, the Packers cut Hollinquest on August 30, 1999.